The History of

 16th Winter Deaflympics in Utah

-The Deaf community values the Deaflympics highly.
-Edward Ingham, Secretary-General of the Organizing Committee at the time, lived in Utah.
-He stated that "the Deaflympics, along with the World Federation of the Deaf Congress, are the two largest international events for the Deaf, fostering international connections through the exchange of interests and experiences."
-Unlike those who attend international events and need interpreters, participants in international deaf events can communicate with one another without any difficulty.
-This is because their national sign languages have distinct linguistic characteristics.
-As a result, those who attend the Deaflympics and the World Federation of the Deaf Congress form strong friendships due to the ease of communication and shared experiences (Ingham, 2007).
+The Deaf community holds the Deaflympics in high regard.
+Edward Ingham, who was the Secretary-General of the Organizing Committee at that time and resided in Utah, stated, "The Deaflympics, along with the World Federation of the Deaf Congress, are the two largest international events for the Deaf, fostering connections through the exchange of interests and experiences."
+Unlike attendees at international events who often require interpreters, participants in deaf events can communicate effortlessly with one another.
+This unique mode of communication is crucial for building strong friendships at the Deaflympics and the World Federation of the Deaf Congress.
+These events inspire and nurture deep bonds through shared experiences (Ingham, 2007).

-At the 16th Winter Deaflympics in Utah, 400 participants representing 25 countries competed in various sign languages.
-According to Jeff Pollock, the athletes used International Sign Language, a blend of numerous signs and motions from different signed languages, so communication hurdles were minimal (Jarvik, Deseret News, January 31, 2007).
-Representatives from all over the world competed for gold, silver, and bronze medals in five of the most popular winter sports: Alpine skiing, snowboarding, cross-country skiing, ice hockey, and curling, according to Ben Soukup, chairman of the 16th Winter Deaflympics Board of Directors.
-He described it as a once-in-a-lifetime opportunity for the world's best Deaf athletes to compete for world-class status (Soukup, 2007).
+Athletes from around the world contended for gold, silver, and bronze medals in five popular winter sports: Alpine skiing, snowboarding, cross-country skiing, ice hockey, and curling.
+Ben Soukup, chairman of the 16th Winter Deaflympics Board of Directors, described this event as a once-in-a-lifetime opportunity for the world's best Deaf athletes to strive for world-class status (Soukup, 2007).

 Dennis Platt as Torchbearer

-In 1996, a panel of community leaders from Ogden and Weber County selected Dennis Platt to carry the Olympic Flame.
+In 1996, a panel of community leaders from Ogden and Weber County selected Dennis R. Platt to carry the Olympic Flame.
 Dennis was a well-known leader in the Utah Deaf community and had long served as an officer of the American Athletic Association of the Deaf (AAAD).
 He was chosen out of 5,500 people who were considered for the role of a torchbearer because he met four key judgment criteria set by the Ogden region.

 - Outstanding volunteer work,